Barbara Mayfield, MS, RDN, LD, FAND

 I’m not sure.
 When I reflect on the year past, I think taking life one day at a time is what we humans can handle best.

-A year ago I created a list of 19 goals for 2019, the second year I followed this idea from author Gretchen Rubin.
+Do you set goals or create New Year's resolutions?
+I often do.
+A year ago I created a list of 19 goals for 2019, which was the second year I followed this idea from author Gretchen Rubin.

 My original plan for 2020 was to set 20 goals.
 My current plan is to set goals and priorities on a daily, weekly, and quarterly basis, allowing for family caregiving priorities to take the lead.